wsydney76/craft5-basic/README.md

 * Added scaffolding example pages and basic layout templates in `templates/examples/`
   * `*-simplecss.twig` for simple CSS
   * `*-tailwind.twig` for Tailwind CSS
-* Prepared for local plugin development and using the `extras` plugin as an example
+* Prepared for local plugin development and using the `extras` and `elementmap` plugins as an example

 ## DDEV Installation